Creating your UDOIT report

 Addressing issues in your UDOIT report

-- Click Review to address an issue.
-From the window that appears, you will be able to see details
+- Select Review to address an issue.
+From the window that appears, you will be able to see details about the error or suggestion and where it occurs in the course.
+In many cases, you can fix the issue within the issue detail directly in the window and select Save (see Fig 6.)

 Figure 6: This error can be fixed directly in the window by adding a new, descriptive link text.